C0D3X-25/Project_Dice/README.md

 - **10**: Special

 ### Capacities
-Capacities allow characters to deal damage, provide armor, heal, or apply status effects (e.g., burning, poison).
-These actions are influenced by the stats and items of the entity using them.
+Capacities allow characters to deal damage, provide armour, heal, or apply status effects (e.g., burning, poison).
+These actions are influenced by the attributes and items of the entity using them.

 During the player's turn:
 - All capacity dice are rolled, and the player can assign capacities to any entity, regardless of who owns the dice.
-- The effectiveness of a capacity depends on the stats of the entity using it, so the player must decide whether to accept reduced effects or reroll the dice.
+- The effectiveness of a capacity depends on the attributes of the entity using it, so the player must decide whether to accept reduced effects or reroll the dice.
 - Dice not assigned to an entity will be rerolled, but rerolls are limited to 2 times per turn by default (modifiable by items or capacities).

 Capacities are generally used at the end of the turn, after all dice are assigned.